Woman on oxygen tank dies after power cut off following overdue bill

 $450 another month, and July 3, two days before Linda died, $500 was sent in.

-PSEG told Eyewitness News that it did notify the customer that their account was behind and service would be terminated.
+PSEG told Eyewitness News that it did notify the customers that their account was behind and service would be terminated.

 PSEG said in part, "Because there was no response from the customer, the customer was shut off.
 They had not notified us of any medical circumstances in the home."